mjoblin/netmomo/README.md

 application.
 The idea is that it could in theory be extended (along with the NetDumplings chef implementations) to end up with a more useful application.

+### Home screen

+The main home screen of netmomo.

 <img alt="home" width="800" src="../screenshots/screenshots/home.png">

+### DNS lookups

+DNS lookups filtered to those containing 'apple.com'.

 <img alt="dns" width="800" src="../screenshots/screenshots/dns.png">

+### Packet counts (table)

+A table of packet counts by protocol.

 <img alt="packet counts table" width="800" src="../screenshots/screenshots/packetcounts_table.png">

+### Packet counts (chart)

+A chart of packet counts by protocol.

 <img alt="packet counts chart" width="800" src="../screenshots/screenshots/packetcounts_chart.png">

+### System status (kitchens)

+NetDumplings kitchens are the packet sniffing processors (written in Python) registered with the back-end.

 <img alt="system status" width="800" src="../screenshots/screenshots/systemstatus_kitchens.png">

+### System status (eaters)

+NetDumpling eaters are the websocket clients receiving packet sniffing information from the NetDumplings back-end (via the `shifty` websocket server that they all connect to).
+This shows netmomo and another client called 'printer' (a NetDumplings commandline helper tool).

 <img alt="system status" width="800" src="../screenshots/screenshots/systemstatus_eaters.png">

+### Settings

+A simple settings screen to tell netmomo where it can find the NetDumplings `shifty` websocket server.

 <img alt="settings" width="800 "src="../screenshots/screenshots/settings.png">

 ## Installation